 Hot Cross Buns

-A traditional hot cross buns recipe includes currants or raisins.
-But over the years I started making it with rum-soaked fruits and I am never going back to currants!
-The use of the fruits is the only non-traditional element in this recipe.
-Everything else is how my family made cross buns when I was growing up.
+A traditional Guyanese hot cross buns recipe uses currants or raisins, but over the years, I started making mine with rum-soaked fruits, and I’m not going back!
+That’s the only change I’ve made.
+Everything else is exactly how my family made cross buns when I was growing up.

 Why You’ll Love This Guyanese Hot Cross Buns Recipe